ejhayes/ejhayes.github.io/about.md

 ---
 layout: page
-title: About Me
+title: The Obligatory About Page
 ---

 ![Eric Hayes](/assets/about.jpg)

-I'm Eric Hayes, but you probably already knew that.
 I'm a Senior Software Engineer at [Jacobian Engineering](https://jacobianengineering.com/).
-I'd like to consider myself a generalist, but I tend to gravitate towards the following professional areas:
+I'd like to consider myself a generalist, but I tend to gravitate towards the following areas:

 - Backend development
 - Software Architecture
 - Computer Security
 - Automation

-## My Philosophies

-- You can’t hire someone to think for you, no matter how much you pay.
-Innovation comes from hard work and genuine interest.
-If you’re gonna half-ass something, don’t start.
-- When you simplify you get to understand and interact with the “essence” of a problem.
-Solving lots of problems allows you to better understand the "bigger" picture.
+## What do I think about Things & Stuff?
+What's an about page without philosophies right?
+Here are mine:

+- Don't half-ass things.
+- Hard work + passion = innovation.
+- It's important to ask "why" as much as possible, even if you annoy people.
 - Embrace the unexpected.
-The unexpected brings new opportunities and shines light on who we are and how we react to the unknown.
-Have direction, but don’t be inflexible to change.
+Have direction in life, but don't be inflexible to change.

 ## What interests me non-professionally?
 I love the outdoors and believe that there's no such thing as being outside too much.
 You can usually find me: